Rana Ayyub: Controversies

+Judicial proceedings

 In February 2022, Ayyub received scrutiny after the Enforcement Directorate (ED) locked assets worth over ₹1.77 crore of hers.
 This was done in relation to a money laundering case filed against her, for allegedly embezzling funds she acquired from the public in the name of charity.
 ED stated that Ayyub had transferred those funds to other accounts for personal spendings.

+The Income Tax Appellate Tribunal (ITAT) in Mumbai has pointed out that only 10 per cent of the COVID relief funds were used for relief work, and the rest of the funds were transferred to her father's and sister's accounts and then transferred again to her personal account.

+The money laundering charges against Ayyub have been described as sham charges by international observers.
+According to commentators, the money laundering allegations are part of a broader campaign by the Indian authorities aimed at intimidating Ayyub and silencing her criticism of Modi's government.